hczhu/TickerTick-API/README.md

 | `(diff tx:elon musk s:nytimes)` | Stories about Elon Musk not from NY times | https://api.tickertick.com/feed?q=(diff%20tx:elon%20musk%20s:nytimes)|

 ### The response
-The response is a json blob consisting of an array of stories.
+The response is a json blob consisting of an array of stories in reverse chronological order.
 Each story has the following fields

 | Story field | Description |
 |---------------|-----------|